 Queen Elizabeth II

-Queen Elizabeth II may not always be seen in her crown, but she certainly knows how to roll her royal fashion into her off-duty looks.
+Queen Elizabeth II may not always have been spotted in her crown, but she certainly knew how to roll her royal fashion into her off-duty looks.
 She looked pretty in pink walking the grounds of Windsor Castle in 1982, with a petal pink cardigan, pink plaid skirt and pearl necklace.

-Before her days as the Duchess of Cambridge, Kate Middleton attended the University of St. Andrews, where she met her future husband, Prince William.
-Like the poster-child of fashion trends in 2005, she was spotted in a lace-trimmed camisole, low rise jeans and a big black belt before her graduation with an undergraduate MA in Art History.
+Before her days as the Duchess of Cambridge and then the Princess of Wales, Kate Middleton attended the University of St. Andrews, where she met her future husband, Prince William.
+Like the poster child of fashion trends in 2005, she was spotted in a lace-trimmed camisole, low-rise jeans and a big black belt before her graduation with an undergraduate MA in Art History.

 A year before their engagement, Kate was seen supporting and cheering on William as he played in the Dorchester Trophy polo match in 2009.
 Sporting a grey leather jacket and yellow blouse, she looked stylish and comfortable.
 She paired the outfit with some smartly chosen wedges, perfect for walking on the grassy pitch.